littensy/reflex/docs/docs/reference/reflex/apis/producer.md

 Sometimes, you want to wait for a specific state change before performing a side effect.

 For example, say your state contains a `jumping` boolean that is set to `true` when the player holds down the jump button.
-If you want to keep jumping while the player holds down the jump button, you can use [`once`](#onceselector-predicate-listener).
+You want it to run a `jump()` function in a loop, and disconnect it when it stops.
+One way to do this is with [`once`](#onceselector-predicate-listener).

-This code uses `once` to keep the player jumping while the `jumping` state is `true`, and then stops jumping once the `jumping` state becomes `false`:
+This code calls the function while the `jumping` state is `true`, and then stops once the `jumping` state becomes `false`:

 <Tabs>
 <TabItem value="TypeScript" default>